Microchip-MPLAB-Harmony/csp_apps_sam_a7g5/apps/tc/tc_capture_mode/readme.md

     - A USB cable connected between "USBA" (J7) connector on the board and USB host port on PC
     - A 5V DC adapter connected to "5V DC IN" (J1) connector on board
 - Connect the Debug USB port (J24) on the board to the computer using a micro USB cable
-- Short TIOA pin of TC0, Channel 2 with TIOA pin of TC2, Channel 0
+- Short TIOA pin of TC0, Channel 2 (PE1, Pin 36 on RPi connector) with TIOA pin of TC1, Channel 0 (PE4, Pin 35 on RPi connector)

 ## Running the Application